DenverDAO/COMStack/README.md

 The Stack's goal is to provide a bootstrapped platform for decentralized collaboration by mode of gamified participation, catalyzing adoption in an accessible, transparent, and entertaining fashion.

 ## The Stack

-Includes everything you need to self-host your organization's open source collaboration:
 * Private Network Node with Customized Aragon
 * Choice of NextCloud/Sandstorm
 * Choice of Matrix/Rocket.chat